Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 INSIDER SECRET: This card should be in every foodie’s wallet with 4% back on dining and entertainment and 2% back on groceries.

 Welcome bonuses are just not enough to convince customers to focus on one credit card and ignore the others for very long.
 They’re more the icing on the cake, the extra pep that causes you to break down and apply.
-If you can’t decide between 2 cards with similar benefits, choose the one with the better welcome bonus!
+If you can’t decide between two cards with similar features, choose the one with the better welcome bonus!

 The true substance of a card is its ongoing benefits, though.
 Does the card have valuable perks that offset its annual fee?
 Can you earn rewards quickly and easily?
 Are the rewards even useful??

 Capital One® Savor® Cash Rewards Credit Card, my friends.
 It’s a sleeping giant.
 The more I consider it, the more I realize how it integrates perfectly into the lifestyle of tons of people.